Can Flooding Cause Foundation Damage?

 What to Do Next

-Contact Align Foundation Repair if you notice signs of damage.
+Contact Align Foundation Repair if you notice signs of water damage on foundation.
 We provide comprehensive flooded foundation repair services in North Texas.
-We can inspect the foundation and determine whether immediate fixes are necessary.
+We can inspect the foundation and determine whether immediate foundation fixes are necessary.
 The first and most important step is to make the call; never assume that your foundation is fine after a flood!